 - For achievement we have looked at the Bible stories of David and Goliath and Moses crossing the Red Sea.
 Whilst we celebrate academic success, we are also focusing on personal achievements, such as helping others when they need it.

 - For perseverance we have looked at the Bible stories of the wise man and the foolish man and Noah’s Ark.
 Both of these stories show us that it is not always easy to achieve our goals and sometimes we have to have faith in ourselves when other’s do not.

-There are also termly awards for children in each class for Respect, Achievement and Perseverance.
-Photos of those who have been awarded certificates and trophies are also displayed and their names will also appear on our web site.
-We also recognise and share achievements outside school such as sporting and music success
+Photos of those who have been awarded certificates and trophies are also displayed in school and their names will also appear on our web site.
+We also recognise and share achievements outside school such as sporting and music success.